Skin Cancer/Melanoma Awareness

 & 2 mile awareness fun walk

-Come participate to promoting skin cancer awareness and prevention.
+Come help us promote skin cancer prevention.

 Location: Davis County, Utah